Uncontrollable climate change and massive species loss are not dim and distant risks—we are witnessing the early warning signs today.

 Icebreaker One is focussed on the cultural mechanics of data publishing and use: developing common principles and practice.
 It builds on existing work (e.g. in Geospatial, IoT), bringing together initiatives and organisations to demonstrate the investment case for development, and on specific interventions—such as data licensing—that require cross-sector action.

-It will not focus on defining taxonomies, new ‘data platforms’ or codifying the data, as there are already hundreds of such initiatives.
+It will not focus on defining taxonomies, build new ‘data platforms’ or codify the data: there are already hundreds of such initiatives.

 Icebreaker One will: